bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     a^2 + b^2 = c^c
     ```

-Typically each bundle in the equation is assumed to hold an equation
-and will be assigned a number.
-However, if there are multiple equations
-the "n" style must be set to point a number that equals to the number
-of equations; and the "label" phrase should contain a list of labels
-matching that number.

-# The "vspace" directive

-This directive is intended to add a vertical space between
-paragraphs.
-By default the vertical space is equal to
+The "vspace" composite block is for inserting vertical spaces.
+By default
-1em.
-However the "vspace" style can be set to a number to
+it inserts a vertical space equivalent to 1em.
+However, the "vspace" style
+option can be specified which holds a number expressing multiple "em".
-express a different value.
-Following example adds a vertical
-space equal to "10em".
+Following example inserts a vertical space equal to "10em".

     .vspace{vspace:10}

-# The "alignment" directive

-The "alignment" directive is to present a paragraph with special
+The "alignment" composite presents a paragraph with special alignment needs.
-alignment needs.
-This paragraph is to have a visible top and bottom
+This paragraph is to have a visible top and bottom margin, and will be set up
-margin, and will be set up so that it has the desired alignment
-set by the "textalign" style.
-The "fontsize", "fontstyle" can also
+so that it has the desired alignment set by the "textalign" style.
+The
-be setup to fine tune its appearance.
+"fontsize", "fontstyle" can also be setup to fine tune its appearance.

     .alignment{textalign:r,fontsize:small,fontstyle:i}
     \\